henrynester/AnnealingController/README.md

 - `<<SET,-32.5>>` changes the temperature setpoint for both heaters
 - `<<OFF>>` causes an emergency stop (heaters off)
 - `<<PID,6.9,6.9,42.0>>` sets the P, I, and D gains for both control loops
-- `<<WRT>>` burns the PID parameters to non-volatile memory - they will be the gains used after a power cycle
+- `<<SAV>>` burns the PID parameters to non-volatile memory - they will be the gains used after a power cycle.
+Send this infrequently to avoid wearing the EEPROM.
+Also, running the command blocks the Arduino ~50ms...
 - `<<RST>>` causes a software (watchdog timer) reset of the Arduino MCU

 At 1Hz, the system transmits a status data packet: